mtth/kit/README.rst

 This extension is meant to very simply expose URL endpoints for your models.

-There exist other great ReSTful extensions for Flask_.
+There exist other great ReSTful extensions for Flask.
 Here are the main differences with two popular ones:

 * FlaskRESTful_ works at a sligthly lower level.
 It provides great tools but it